 - Utah Valley Hospital (3 residents)

-- Ambulatory care in clinics throughout the Intermountain Healthcare enterprise (2 residents)
+- Ambulatory Care in clinics throughout the Intermountain Health enterprise (2 residents)

-- Cardiology at Utah Valley Hospital (1 resident)
+- Cardiology at Intermountain Medical Center and Utah Valley Hospital (2 residents)

 - Pediatrics at Primary Children's Hospital (1 resident)

 - Solid Organ Transplant at Intermountain Medical Center (1 resident)

 - Psychiatric Pharmacy, multi-site based out of Primary Children's Hospital (1 resident)

 Yes, an optional academic teaching certificate is offered to our residents with the following requirements: